 Women On 20s (W20) is a grassroots nonprofit with an awesome agenda.
 The goal of W20 is to replace Andrew Jackson, currently the face of the $20 bill, with a woman!
-The woman W20 hopes to get on the $20 was chosen via two rounds of voting to allow the people to chose which of 15 women should represent American women on our currency.
+The woman W20 hopes to get on the $20 was chosen via two rounds of voting to allow the people to choose which of 15 women should represent American women on our currency.
 According to their website, over 600,000 people cast votes.
 The final four candidates were Rosa Parks, Harriet Tubman, Eleanor Roosevelt, and Wilma Mankiller.

 This movement comes just short of the 100 year anniversary of women’s right to vote.
 Women remain underrepresented in a variety of ways in American society.
 For example, despite making up 50.8 percent of the estimated 316,000,000 people in the United States in 2013, women currently only occupy only 20 of the 100 seats in the US Senate.
 Women also only occupy 84 of the 435 seats in the U.S. House of Representatives.
 That’s a dismal 19.4 percent.
 A woman has never been elected to the office of Vice President or President.
 Nancy Pelosi became the first female Speaker of the House in 2007.

 And women aren’t just underrepresented in politics.
 Women currently hold only 23 of the CEO positions of the S&P 500, a paltry 4.6 percent.
 Consider this too: women fill about half of all jobs in the U.S., yet they fill only 24 percent of the STEM jobs available.
 Women also still make less money than men.
 Women working full-time make 78 cents for every dollar men make.